rickypcyt/personalblog/app/notes/hello-world.md

+---
+title: Hello, World!
+description: A simple markdown note example demonstrating markdown features and how to create notes
+category: Examples
+date: 2025-11-15
+---

 # Hello, World!

 This is a simple markdown note.
 You can use it to jot down your thoughts, ideas, or anything else you'd like to remember.